-In order to avoid the sensitive areas and PG&E easement, and concentrate the development in the more level central portion of the site, the applicant is requesting relief from the building height limit of 35 feet and a reduced wetland setback.
-The height of the proposed structure steps up from 33 feet 4 inches to 48 feet 6 inches for a tower element.
-The proposal also includes placing the required bio-retention facilities within the wetland setback.
+To avoid these sensitive site conditions, and concentrate the development in the more level, central portion of the site, the applicant is requesting relief from the building height limit of 35 feet to 41 feet 11 inches and a reduced wetland setback from 50 feet to 20 feet.
+The height of the proposed structure steps up from 32 feet 5 inches to 41 feet 11 inches at its highest roof line.
+The requested wetland setback is 20 feet to accommodate placement of the building and site improvements, including a pool and hardscape improvements (paths, stairs etc.).